Last updated 18th July, 2025

 Skirting boards can be damaged when installing a radiator and may need to be replaced.
 If the existing skirting can be matched, then it should only be necessary to replace the affected piece.

 A 3-metre length of 150mm Victorian oak skirting board will cost on average £40.
-To hire someone to replace the skirting will cost approximately £150-£200 depending on the experience of the carpenter and location in the UK.
+To hire someone to replace the skirting will cost approximately £150-£200, depending on the experience of the carpenter and location in the UK.

 The cost to move a radiator to another wall in the same room may include the replacement of floorboards.
-The price you can expect to pay for replacement of some floorboards is approximately £250 and should take no more than one day to complete if there are no complications.
+The price you can expect to pay for the replacement of some floorboards is approximately £250 and should take no more than one day to complete if there are no complications.

 If a radiator has been replaced as part of a refurbishment or renovation, then the room may also require plastering.
 This is not the easiest of DIY jobs, so it is worthwhile getting an experienced plasterer to do the work.
 It is not cheap, but the finish will be professional and worth the cost.

-The average cost of a plasterer is £150-£250 per day depending on where you are in the UK.
+The average cost of a plasterer is £150-£250 per day, depending on where you are in the UK.

 Painting and decorating may be necessary if you have had to plaster or re-plaster a room or a wall after installing a radiator.
 If you do not want to do it yourself, you should budget for between £160-£200 per day for a decorator.

-The average cost to move a radiator for access to decorate and then refit afterwards will typically be around £100 and will include checks post fitting to ensure all is well and there are no leaks.
+The average cost to move a radiator for access to decorate and then refit afterwards will typically be around £100 and will include checks post-fitting to ensure all is well and there are no leaks.

 A good plumber will test the radiator before leaving the property by making sure that it heats up properly with no cold spots.
 This work should be done in no more than an hour.

-Removing a radiator to paint the wall behind may seem like the kind of DIY job that can be done to save money and if you are confident and careful then it can be done.
-The radiator needs to be drained and the TRVs if fitted, capped off.
+Removing a radiator to paint the wall behind may seem like the kind of DIY job that can be done to save money, and if you are confident and careful, then it can be done.
+The radiator needs to be drained and the TRVs, if fitted, capped off.

 The radiator can then be lifted off its brackets and any remaining water drained into a bucket.
-Once the wall is dry the process is reversed but it will be necessary to bleed the radiators as air will have gotten into the system.
+Once the wall is dry, the process is reversed, but it will be necessary to bleed the radiators as air will have gotten into the system.

 You may decide to install an additional radiator if a room is too cold.
-Your plumber may need to lift up the carpet or wooden flooring and the floorboards if extra pipework is needed and this will add to the cost.
-A budget of around £230 should be enough including the new radiator cost.
+Your plumber may need to lift up the carpet or wooden flooring and the floorboards if extra pipework is needed, and this will add to the cost.
+A budget of around £230 should be enough, including the new radiator cost.

 It is also worth checking that your existing boiler can cope with an extra radiator.
-Most boilers will be able to cope with one or two extra radiators, but you need to consult a heating engineer or plumber to make sure that installing a radiator will not over burden your boiler.
+Most boilers will be able to cope with one or two extra radiators, but you need to consult a heating engineer or plumber to make sure that installing a radiator will not overburden your boiler.
 The timeframe for this work will be 1-2 days.

 Individual costs to replace a single double panel radiator - Total Cost: £200